Top 10 Worst Family Guy Episodes of All-Time

 While this wasn't the episode that made me quit watching this show, it was one of the signs to my grown man mind that it was really going downhill.
 The episode has Stewie's character at his absolute worst, being oblivious to what's going on with Brian to the point where you really have to question whether he actually cares about his own friend.
 It's not fun or funny to watch Brian have a racket, which is a really stupid thing to do, by the way.
 While his problem doesn't look so bad at first, he involves into his seizure that's not even pleasant to look at.
 The scene where Stewie had transformed into a monster.
 There's a reason that this is considered one of the worst episodes of the show, if not the worst: It's absolute crap.

-While Family Guy began to lose it's charm around Season 8 (when Cleveland left), I felt like this episode was truly the moment where Family Guy hit rock bottom and is no longer a solid, fun comedy to enjoy, but instead a sad miserable shell of its former self.
-While I don't think this episode is as bad as Herpe the Love Sore or Brian's a Bad Father (the worst in the series), there's no denying this is one of the worst episodes of the entire series, and was truly the moment Family Guy hit rock bottom.
-Watching this episode made me realize how little Seth MacFarlene and the rest of the writing team cared for the show anymore.
-Even the Simpsons, as much as they've declined since Season 10, give the writers credit at least they still care for the show and want it to stay relevant.
+While I don't think this episode is as bad as Herpe the Love Sore or Brian's a Bad Father (the worst in the series), there's no denying that this is one of the worst episodes of the entire series.
+It truly marked the moment when Family Guy hit rock bottom.
+Watching this episode made me realize how little Seth MacFarlane and the rest of the writing team cared for the show anymore.

 At first I was happy to see Brian back on the show.
 It was a miracle to me.